marco-willi/camera-trap-data-pipeline/docs/pre_processing.md

 mark_no_upload | flag/mark images as not to upload (example: images with sensitive species not intended for publication) mark_datetime_uncertain | flag/mark images if datetime is uncertain (example: images with only vague datetime info)

 4. To add new actions simply create a new row in the csv.
+Multiple actions can be specified for a single image if necessary (with the excpetion of timechanges).

 WARNING: be careful in using the correct datetime format for the columns 'datetime_current' and 'datetime_new' (YYYY-MM-DD HH:MM:SS) when specifying timechanges.
 Opening the file in Excel may change this format.